 Count on about 3h30-4h travel time, small distances can take much longer than expected in Montenegro.
 We enjoyed the freshness and the pleasant atmosphere of this ski resort.

-➡️ Accommodation in Durmitor / Zabljak: Eco camp chalets pod gorom, the wooden chalets are located in a peaceful place in the middle of nature.
+➡️Le best value for money : Eco camp chalets pod goro m These wooden chalets are located in a peaceful natural setting in Durmitor / Zabljak.
 The whole family is lovely, Tatjana speaks very good English and can give you excellent advice.
-Please note that the sanitary facilities are shared, which is not at all disturbing as they are very clean.
-Free parking on site.
+Please note that the sanitary facilities are shared, which is not at all inconvenient given that they are very clean.
+Free on-site parking.

 Day 7 – Durmitor National Park, black lack hike “Crno Jezero” to Podgorica